 We have created a number of resources designed to enhance your knowledge about epilepsy and issues such as the importance of medication adherence, driving rules for people with epilepsy, drugs and alcohol, contraception and pregnancy, mood, traveling, and how to make wise choices and live well with epilepsy.

 You can use the checklist below to help you prepare for transitioning over time.

 The idea is to help you understand your medical condition and how to manage it before you are transferred from the children's healthcare system to the adult setting.
 This process is carried out over a number of years.

 1. Understanding your own diagnosis

-- Complete the Epilepsy Medical Record with your treating doctor to help you understand your epilepsy diagnosis
+- Complete the Personal Epilepsy Profile with your treating doctor to help you understand your epilepsy diagnosis

 - Ensure you have a First Aid Seizure Management Plan completed by your treating doctor